alimasyhur/is-connect/README.md

 # is-connect

-> Check if the internet connection is up
+> Check if the internet connection is up and Check if servers are reachable

 Works in Golang